efflux/doc-otobo-dev/content/how-it-works/database-mechanism.rst

 -  MySQL
 -  PostgreSQL
 -  Oracle
--  Microsoft SQL Server (only for external database connections, not as OTRS database)
+-  Microsoft SQL Server (only for external database connections, not as OTOBO database)